How to manage the risks of diesel fuel contamination

 Laboratories with fuel testing capabilities may not always be in close proximity to where the sample was taken, so there are handling and transport issues to consider, along with transport costs.
 If fuel is being transported off-site, it must be tested for diesel fuel contamination within 24 hours.
 This requirement can be very challenging to comply with, especially when the fuel sample is taken from a ship or offshore.

-Overall, CFU testing is a difficult process, and can be costly when handling, transport and actual laboratory costs are factored in.
+Overall, CFU testing is a difficult process and can be costly when handling, transport and actual laboratory costs are factored in.

 There are cheaper, simpler tests available, but they are largely obsolete as they have not proven to give reliable results for a variety of reasons.
-In addition, they will only test in the water phase of fuel, so if no water is present then test cannot be completed.
+In addition, they will only test in the water phase of fuel, so if no water is present then the test cannot be completed.

 It works using an ‘add drops and wait’ system that is reminiscent of human pregnancy tests.
 Unlike CFU testing, the method is very fast, and only looks for microbes that cause harm to diesel fuel.